 The year was 2017.
 Cannabis, freshly legalized, sprinted towards the open arms of Californians in unprecedented forms: Edibles that didn’t taste like they were made with old bong water.
+Pre-roll joints in beautiful candy boxes.
 Flower in jars dashing enough to be repurposed as Q-tip holders.
-A whole new class of sleek vape pens that bore no resemblance to the severe-looking devices the youthz were smoking, what with their billowing clouds of vapor and fancy tricks.
+A whole new class of sleek vape pens with their billowing clouds of vapor and fancy tricks.

 In hindsight, I was extremely ripe for the picking in a marketplace that was swiftly transforming cannabis from an illicit substance to a self-care centerpiece.
 After an adolescence in which my cannabis experiences were largely overwhelming and facilitated by dudebros, an influx of women into the industry alongside the emergence of brands specifically positioning themselves with a new audience in mind seemed full of promise.
 And for me personally, the new generation of vape pens that were arriving on the scene at the time seemed like a godsend.

 It was like they knew me: Would I buy pretty much any product whose packaging involves a gorgeous combination of embossing and metallic foil?
 You better believe it!
 Was I just paranoid enough that I’d forgo smoking a pre-roll joint before bed, out of fear that I’d somehow forget to put it out and burn my apartment down?
 Indeed.
 Did I still have lingering hang ups about being perceived as a “pothead,” despite knowing I was being a regressive square, and that I might as well go get myself a poster of Nancy Reagan to hang on my wall?
 I did.

 “In hindsight, I was extremely ripe for the picking in a marketplace that was swiftly transforming cannabis from an illicit substance to a self-care centerpiece.”